mmacneil/ASPNetCoreGraphQL/README.md

 <img src="https://fullstackmark.com/img/posts/17/graphql-nhlstats-demo-sql-server-database.png" />

 Alternatively, you can also apply the existing <a href="https://github.com/mmacneil/ASPNetCoreGraphQL/tree/master/src/backend/NHLStats.Data/Migrations">migrations</a> to create the database by running <code>dotnet ef database update</code> from the \NHLStats.Data folder.
 The seed data will be inserted on first run of the application.

+The API is configured to run on port 5000, if this conflicts with some other service on your computer you can change it <a href="https://github.com/mmacneil/ASPNetCoreGraphQL/blob/master/src/backend/NHLStats.Api/Program.cs">here</a>.

+## Contact

+mark@fullstackmark.com